 Experts help settle legal debates and arguments; they testify on the record or in court about their findings.
-Warner Law Offices routinely retains experts to evaluate various aspects of our clients claims, both during pre-litigation and litigation, to help maximize the profitability of the case and the client’s total recovery.
+At Warner Law Offices, PLLC, we routinely retain such experts to evaluate various aspects of our clients claims, both during pre-litigation and litigation, to help maximize the profitability of the case and the client’s total recovery.
 During pre-litigation, experts produce reports that aid the insurance companies and facilitate resolutions.
-During litigation, experts testify at trial to substantiate damages.
+During litigation, experts testify at trial to help prove and substantiate damages.

 When choosing a law firm to represent you, it is important to choose a firm with the financial capability to retain experts and pay litigation costs needed to take on the large insurance companies.
-Warner Law Offices has the resources to fully litigate your case and fight for the maximum compensation you are owed.
+Warner Law Offices, PLLC has the resources to fully litigate your case and fight for the maximum compensation you are owed.

-When a lawyer gets a new case, the scenario is something like the following.
-It is 1:30 on a Tuesday afternoon and the phone rings.
+When a lawyer gets a new case, the scenario is something like the following: It is 1:30 on a Tuesday afternoon and the phone rings.
 The caller wants to retain the attorney for a workplace injury accident.
 She explains that her husband has been seriously injured due to working at elevated heights without fall restraints.
 She further explains that her husband’s employer was aware of the unsafe work conditions and did nothing.
 Once the attorney agrees to take the case, his first thoughts are to focus on preserving any physical evidence from the workplace and immediately hiring a safety and an OSHA expert.
 The safety and OSHA experts will help assess the most probable cause and rule out alternative causes.
 These experts are especially important because they have the aptitude to pinpoint liability.

 Experts on damages determine the financial value of losses and injuries using sophisticated analysis and computer modeling.
-Damages refer to the money paid or awarded to a plaintiff following a successful claim in a civil action.
+In legal terms, “damages” refer to the money paid or awarded to a plaintiff following a successful claim in a civil action.
 Damages are generally awarded to place the plaintiff in the position he or she would have been had the injury not taken place.

-Another example of a damages expert is a medical expert who provides consultation and testimony for a very wide range of issues, including medical disorders, treatment, doctor, nurse, and facility standards of care and conduct, forensic medicine, misdiagnosis, delayed diagnosis and pathology.
-More specific experts in this category include orthopedics, neurologists, pain medicine, rehabilitation, chiropractors and psychologists.
+Another example of a damages expert is a medical expert who provides consultation and testimony for a very wide range of issues, including medical disorders, treatment, doctor, nurse, and facility standards of care and conduct, forensic medicine, misdiagnosis, delayed diagnosis, and pathology.
+More specific experts in this category include orthopedics, neurologists, pain medicine, rehabilitation, chiropractors, and psychologists.